Cross-platform mobile development in Visual Studio

 When you're done, project templates appear in the New Project dialog box.
 The easiest way to find Xamarin templates is to just search on "Xamarin."

-After you create a project, you'll use all of the productivity features of Visual Studio.
-For example, you'll use a designer to create your pages, and use IntelliSense to explore the native APIs of the mobile platforms.
+After you create a project, you'll leverage all of the productivity features of Visual Studio.
+For example, you'll use a designer to create your pages, and use IntelliSense to explore the native API's of the mobile platforms.
 When you're ready to run your app and see how it looks, you can use the Android SDK emulator and run Windows apps natively.
 You can also use tethered Android and Windows devices directly.
 For iOS projects, connect to a networked Mac and start the iOS emulator from Visual Studio, or connect to a tethered device.

 Design one set of pages that render across all devices by using Xamarin.Forms

 Depending on the complexity of your apps design, you might consider building it by using Xamarin.Forms templates in the Mobile Apps group of project templates.
 Xamarin.Forms is a UI toolkit that lets you create a single interface that you can share across Android, iOS, and Windows.
 When you compile a Xamarin.Forms solution, you'll get an Android app, an iOS app, and a Windows app.
-For more information, see Learn about mobile development with Xamarin and the Xamarin.Forms documentation.
+For more details, see Learn about mobile development with Xamarin and the Xamarin.Forms documentation.

 Share code between Android, iOS, and Windows apps